denesbartha/IMDA-test/README.md

 ## Running the project

-A virtual Python environment is needed to be installed.
+A virtual Python environment is needed to be set up.
 A simple virtual environment can be generated using the command `python -m venv venv` in a terminal.

 Next step is to source the python environment in a terminal by running  the command